secretstartups/handbook/business-technology/data-team/how-we-work/triage/index.html.md

 5. If the DAG has missed the scheduled run, trigger the DAG manually to do the catch-up.

 ## Zuora Stitch Integration single or set of table-level reset
-It could happen, in any case, to [reset the table] (https://www.stitchdata.com/docs/troubleshooting/destinations/destination-loading-error-reference#snowflake-error-reference) in Stitch for the Zuora data pipeline, in order to backfill a table completely (i.e. new columns added to in the source, technical error etc).
+It could happen, in any case, to [reset the table](https://www.stitchdata.com/docs/troubleshooting/destinations/destination-loading-error-reference#snowflake-error-reference) in Stitch for the Zuora data pipeline, in order to backfill a table completely (i.e. new columns added to in the source, technical error etc).
-Currently, Zuora Stitch integration does not provide [table level reset](https://www.stitchdata.com/docs/integrations/saas/zuora#zuora-feature-snapshot).
+Currently, Zuora Stitch integration does not provide [table level reset](https://www.stitchdata.com/docs/integrations/saas/zuora#zuora-feature-snapshot), and thus we have to perform a reset of all the tables in the integration.
+This will result in extra costs and risks.

 To this below steps can be followed using which we have successfully done the table level reset.
 In this example, we have used Zuora `subscription` table, but this could be applied to any other table in the Stitch Zuora data pipeline.